pkghdlr/autoinstall/README.md

-This script can be used to install/remove packages, enable services and copy files on your system typically to quickly set it up after an OS installation or to bulk customize your system.
+This script can be used to install/remove packages, enable services and copy files on your system typically to quickly set it up after an OS installation or to bulk customize it.

 Currently supported Linux Distro:
 * Arch Linux